 - Methods for working with the data.gov.au DataStore can be found at http://docs.ckan.org/en/latest/maintaining/datastore.html#the-datastore-api

-The Public Data Branch in the Department of the Prime Minister and Cabinet is responsible for the development, support and ongoing operation of this site as well as NationalMap and whole of government data policy.
+The Digital Transformation Agency is responsible for the development, support and ongoing operation of this site as well as NationalMap.

 You can contact the data.gov.au team at data [at] digital.gov.au.